Welcome to 2019-20 Reception information page

 - 15 January 2019 - closing date for applications:

 - 16 April 2019 – National Allocation Day: letters (sent by second class post) and emails sent detailing the offer of a school place.
 If the answer is negative, please make sure to tell the county council that you wish to remain on our continued interest list for round 2.
-(Follow the instructions that are provided in the letter/e-mail)
+(Usually you can do this via the portal that you used to apply for a school place).

 - The school will send those offered a place an e-mail asking for 1st and 2nd language preference.
 We aim to enter everyone in our database and send an email to you at the latest Wednesday 24 April.
 NB Check your spam e-mail regularly, in case our e-mails are sent there.
 We will ask you to return your answer by Monday 30 April at the latest, so we can confirms everyone's language before the deadline the beginning of May.